Coach Anastos previewed the Big Ten Tournament.

 Prior to his appointment with the CCHA, Anastos served as president of the North American Hockey League, a Tier II junior league, for four seasons.
 During that time, the NAHL attracted strong ownership groups and developed into one of the top leagues for college-bound players in the United States.

-Prior to his appointment at MSU, Anastos was very active in amateur hockey, both as a coach in the Detroit-based Honeybaked hockey program and as an administrator.
-He had been one of two NCAA representatives on USA Hockey's board of directors and was a long-time member of its International Council and Junior Council which oversaw the activities of the organization's international programs and US junior hockey.,p>
+Recognized by The Hockey News in five of the past 10 years on the list of the 100 most influential and powerful people in the sport (most recently No. 46 in 2011), Anastos was very active in amateur hockey, both as a coach in the Detroit-based Honeybaked hockey program and as an administrator, prior to his appointment at MSU.
+He had been one of two NCAA representatives on USA Hockey's board of directors and was a long-time member of its International Council and Junior Council which oversaw the activities of the organization's international programs and US junior hockey.

 Anastos also served on the board of directors for One Goal, a non-profit organization comprised of hockey's North American industry leaders seeking to improve awareness and understanding of hockey, so parents can make informed decisions about involving their families in the game and he currently serves as a member of the Michigan Sports Hall of Fame Advisory Board.

-Anastos, 50, and his wife Lisa have five children: daughters Lauren, Jenna, Alyssa, and Andie, and son Drew.
+Anastos, 53, and his wife Lisa have five children: daughters Lauren, Jenna, Alyssa, and Andie and son Drew.